Farmscapes 2024

 For many US farmers, climbing temperatures have brought drought.
 According to the US Drought Monitor, the heatwave intensified the drought already causing problems across parts of the Midwest, South, Southwest, and Pacific Northwest.

 These extremes affect every aspect of agriculture, reducing crop yields and negatively impacting livestock.
 “Over time, heat stress can increase vulnerability to disease, reduce fertility, and reduce milk production,” according to the City of Chicago’s climate change assessment.
-“Drought may threaten pasture and feed supplies, reducing the
+“Drought may threaten pasture and feed supplies, reducing the amount of quality forage available to grazing livestock.”

 On the geopolitical front, US farmers have to factor in deteriorating US-China relations.
 China has become an increasingly important market for US farmers and it’s now the biggest overseas market for their products, with exports reaching a record 19.2% of the country’s $213 billion agricultural exports.